Liam Plunkett

 Liam Edward Plunkett (born 6 April 1985) is an English cricketer who bowls right-arm fast medium.
 He was an England international until 2019, and was part of the squad that won the 2019 Cricket World Cup.
 He most recently played domestic cricket for Surrey County Cricket Club and Welsh Fire.
-He currently plays for Minor League Cricket side The Philadelphians.
+He currently plays for Minor League Cricket team The Philadelphians.

 In the 2005 season he was Durham's leading first-class wicket-taker, and that year was called up to the England squad to tour Pakistan in November and December where he played his first Tests and One Day Internationals (ODIs).
 Between November 2005 and June 2007 Plunkett played 9 Test and 27 ODIs before being dropped by England.

 In 2011 and 2012, Plunkett struggled with form and played just three Championship matches for Durham.
 Looking for a fresh start he changed clubs, moving from Durham to Yorkshire for the start of the 2013 season.
 Under the tutelage of Yorkshire coach and former Australia fast bowler Jason Gillespie, Plunkett's fortunes improved and he was awarded his county cap in 2013.
 The following year, Plunkett was recalled to the England Test team.

 Primarily a bowler, Plunkett also has two first-class centuries to his name and a batting average of about 24.
 As proof of his worth as a tailender, after just 18 ODI games he held a part of both the 8th and 9th wicket partnership records for England.